top of page

 Image by Laya Clode

-Tourism
+Supporting Tourism

-Globally, coral reefs generate an estimated ~$36 billion USD per year in tourism value, supporting millions of jobs across hotels, restaurants, guides, and local businesses
+Globally, coral reefs generate an estimated $36 billion USD per year in tourism value, supporting millions of jobs across hotels, restaurants, guides, and local businesses

-Why Coral Reefs Need Our Help
+Why Coral Reefs Need Our Help.

-Coral reefs are among the most biodiverse ecosystems on Earth, and they are experiencing rapid and unprecedented global decline.
 Over the last several decades, many reefs have lost living coral cover and shifted toward less stable states dominated by algae and rubble.
 Mass coral bleaching events and other disturbances are becoming more frequent, leaving reefs less time to recover between stress events.
-As coral cover declines, the ecological functions reefs provide are increasingly at risk.
-Without meaningful intervention at both global and local scales, coral reefs are expected to continue declining throughout this century.

 50%